openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 Upstream, the metal3 project is already running baremetal-operator watching multiple namespaces, so there should not be software changes required.

-#### BareMetalAsset: does it have value in these scenarios?

-BareMetalAsset is a CRD that is part of ACM.
-It represents an invetory of hardware that ACM can use to provision with IPI and add BareMetalHosts to spoke clusters.
-ACM does not use BareMetalAsset to interact with or manage hardware;
-it only uses it to store hardware information that gets either passed to `openshift-install` or added directly to a spoke cluster in the form of a BareMetalHost.

-Scenario A: user maintains an inventory of hosts as BareMetalAssets, all in one namespace, or grouped by organization.
-At install time, a BareMetalHost is created (in the namespace appropriate to the cluster) for each selected BareMetalAsset, and then the "Create Cluster" scenario takes place.
-BareMetalHost resources get garbage collected once provisioning is complete.

-Scenario B: user maintains an inventory of hosts as BareMetalHosts.
-They are directly used to boot live ISOs as part of agent-based provisioning.
-When a user selects BMHs for cluster creation, they may be moved into a new cluter-specific namespace by deleting and re-creating them.

 #### Centralized Machine Management

 OpenShift's multi-cluster management is moving toward a centralized Machine